 Marie Cartier (Props Master) has been working with the Mime Troupe since 2012, and is thrilled to be contributing to this years' summer show as Props Master.
 A native San Franciscan, her theater practices encompass a variety of roles, including performing, lighting design, education and of course properties.
 She is also a visual artist working in mediums ranging from painting to jewelry to zinemaking and more!

 Taylor Gonzalez (Sound Operator/Designer) first started working with the San Francisco Mime Troupe ten years ago while in high school.
 His work began with The Youth Theater Project as a student.
 Since then he has taught as well as designed lights and sound for the youth program.
 This will be Taylor's second full summer with the Troupe, his first summer was in 2012 when he was the sound intern on For the Greater Good, or The Last Election.
-During the past two years he has been designing sound at Berkeley Playhouse with such shows including; Hairspray, Fiddler on the Roof, Avenue Q, and for several of the Troupe's Youth Theater Projects.
+During the past two years he has been designing sound at Berkeley Playhouse with such shows including; Hairspray, Fiddler on the Roof, Avenue Q, and for several of their Youth Theater Projects.
 Just recently he was a board operator on Hair with BAM! and A House Tour with Z Space.
 In the summer of 2011 while attending school at Laney College he was able to travel to Edinburgh, Scotland for the Fringe Festival to perform Polaroid Stories with the resident company The Fusion Theater Project.
 This trip changed his outlook on life and on theater.
 He strives to bring the excitement and joy he gained through his Edinburgh experience to every show he designs and works on.

 Jay Lasnik (Scenic Designer) recent productions include: San Francisco Shakespeare Festival's Free Shakespeare in the Parks production of The Winter's Tale (also playing this summer and touring the bay area) as well as their recent children's theatre production of A Midsummer Night's Dream.
 Jay just designed a multi-director, 8 show new play fest for the University of San Francisco and that of last year's Golden Thread Production's ReOrient its new play fest, as well.
 Other theatres include Cinnabar Theatre,(Petaluma, CA), 6th Street Playhouse,(Santa Rosa), Palo Alto Players, Raven Players in Healdsburg, Coastal Rep in Half Moon Bay and Theatre Rhinoceros.